Officialbrute/Comparison-of-genomes-of-Influenza-A-Virus-and-Sars-COV2-/README.md

 This project aims to analyze and compare the genomes of Influenza A Virus and Sars COV 2 using python and its libraries.
 Influenza virus A and Sars COV 2 were chosen as samples for this study because both cause similar symptoms upon infection.
-This project aims to compare the sequences of both these viruses and see if any similarities exist between the two.
+This project aims to compare the sequences of both these viruses and see if any similarities exist.
 The basis of comparison in this study are :

   • A, U, C, and G content